 Reinstatement of Aid: Students' financial aid may be reinstated in one of two ways:

-- 1) By having the Financial Aid General Appeal Form approved. - By remaining in school and re-establishing compliance with the minimum cumulative GPA and attendance standards.
+1) By having the Financial Aid General Appeal Form approved.

+2) By remaining in school and re-establishing compliance with the minimum cumulative GPA (qualitative) and attendance (quantitative) standards.